solari23/Aegis/README.md

 A utility to create and manage encrypted archives for sensitive files.

 ## What is it?
-Like the tagline says, Aegis is (will be?) a lightweight command-line utility that can create and manage encrypted file archives in a custom file format.
+Like the tagline says, Aegis is a lightweight command-line utility that can create and manage encrypted file archives in a custom file format.
 The encrypted archive can safely be stored in one's favourite cloud storage service without worrying about leaks.

 The design allows for:
 - Different types of user keys
 - Multiple user keys that can be used to decrypt the data
 - Decrypting/accessing one file without having to decrypt them all
 - Easy extensibility to add new crypto/key derivation algorithms
-- Swapping frontends, since the core logic is implemented as a library.
+- Swapping frontends, since the core logic is implemented as a library

 ## What's left to implement?
-Pretty much all of it.
-At time of writing this, I've only implemented the core crypto framework and an outline of the file format.
-I'd say an initial verison of Aegis is "ready" once there is a repl-like interface allowing one to unlock and interace with a "SecureArchive" file.
+The current version of the app implements all the basic functionality to securely archive files from a command-line interface, including a basic REPL.
+Currently only passwords are supported as keys, but you can have more than one for a given archive.

 Long term vision is:
 - Introduce user keys that aren't passwords.
 Ideally I'd like to implement keys derived from Fido 2.0 hardware.